Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Rybelsus Oral, once daily 14 mg Type 2 diabetes Sep 2019

-Wegovy Subcutaneous, once weekly 2.4 mg Chronic weight management Jun 2021
+Wegovy injection Subcutaneous, once weekly 2.4 mg Chronic weight management Jun 2021

-The clinically meaningful split is between injectable Wegovy (2.4 mg) for obesity and injectable Ozempic (up to 2.0 mg) for type 2 diabetes.
-The higher Wegovy dose delivers the ~15% weight loss reported in STEP 1.
+The clinically meaningful splits are now: Wegovy injection 2.4 mg for obesity (~14.9% in STEP 1), Wegovy pill 25 mg for obesity in adults who prefer oral dosing (~17% treatment-policy / 16.6% EU CHMP), the higher-dose Wegovy 7.2 mg single-dose pen (up to 20.7%, CHMP positive opinion May 22, 2026), and Ozempic up to 2.0 mg for type 2 diabetes.
 Off-label use of Ozempic for weight loss is widespread but produces more variable efficacy at the lower ceiling.
 For brand-specific guidance, see Ozempic alternatives in Dubai and Wegovy dosing and pricing in the UAE.

 Mechanism of Action